-- announcement-file.
+- · announcement-file.
 Announcements files

-- auth-file.
-Authentication file

 - capture-file.
 The packet sniffing buffer

-- cdr-file.
+- · cdr-file.
 A Call Detail Recording (CDR) file

 - dhcp-binding.
 The DHCP binding file

 When you use the copy file scp command to upload a specific file from the Branch Gateway to an SCP server, where file can be any of the following: